TCCPP/wheatley/wiki-articles/screenshots.md

 <!-- user author -->
 <!-- alias screenshots, sc -->

-# Please Do Not Send Screenshots!
+# Please Do Not Send Screenshots or Photos!

 They're hard to read and prevent copying and pasting.